uwidev/life-disciplines-projects/000 Inbox/00 ❗ Readme.md

 tags: [ note/info ]
 ---
 # Hello!
-Welcome to Life-Disciplines-Projects v0.1 (LDP) is a life-management framework built within [Obsidian](https://obsidian.md/) by **uwi**.
+Welcome to Life-Disciplines-Projects v0.1 (LDP) is a life-management framework built within [Obsidian](https://obsidian.md/) by [uwi[(https://twitter.com/uwidev).
 This note serves to explain the theory of LDP and its workflow to my best of his ability.

 *Name LDP not final.
 I'm open to suggestions.*